SPFxHeroes/J.A.R.B.I.S.-Labs/Lab08/BONUS.md

-## Bonus exercise: Adding column formatting
+# Bonus Lab: Adding column formatting

-> This step is optional, but it will make Chris Kent happy.
+> This lab is optional, but it will make Chris Kent happy.

+## Exercise 1

 1. Using your browser, navigate the the **Powers** list that was provisioned when you deployed the solution.
 1. Using the chevron next to the **Icons** column, select **Column settings**, then **Format this column**